AtharvDabadgaonkar/Feedback-prioritization-system/README.md

 all into one place, scores every idea with RICE, and outputs a prioritized roadmap you can defend to any stakeholder.

-It ships as a single self-contained HTML file — no build step, no dependencies, no package manager.
  Just open it in a browser and it runs.

 ## Live demo